mohsinrony/mohsinrony/README.md

 </div>
 ---

-# :man_technologist: About Me :
+## :man_technologist: About Me :

-## :telescope:  I’m interested in working with software development and UI/UX design | Currently looking for an internship/ practical training placement!
+### :telescope:  I’m interested in working with software development and UI/UX design | Currently looking for a job in frontend / backend developer position!

 ### :seedling: Exploring Technical Code Writing.